-There are a few key things you should be looking for in any high end review course.
-For example, access to a coach, progress reports and accountability check ins, extensive test banks (preferably with adaptive learning technology so you focus on areas that require more effort), video or audio tutorials for portable learning, and of course a comprehensive textbook that contains all the fundamental concepts and formulas that you will be tested on.
+There are a few key things you should be looking for in any high-end review course.
+For example, access to a coach, progress reports and accountability check-ins, extensive test banks (preferably with adaptive learning technology so you focus on areas that require more effort), video or audio tutorials for portable learning, and of course any comprehensive CMA textbooks that contains all the fundamental concepts and formulas that you will be tested on.

-Not all review courses come with the items I just mentioned and others come with all that and more, so be sure to do you research before committing to a course.
+Not all review courses come with the items I just mentioned and others come with all that and more, so be sure to do your research before committing to a course.

 For a full CMA Review Course Comparison, check out my post here: https://cmaexamacademy.com/best-cma-review-course-comparison/

 The CMA exam is made up of two parts.
 Part One covers financial planning, performance and control.
 This covers everything from performance and cost management to internal controls and professional ethics.